Reference Tests

 the standard Python

-In addition to the various test-assertion methods, the module also provides some useful instance variables.
-All of these can be set explicitly in test setup code, using the
+In addition to the assertion methods, the class provides useful instance variables that can be set via the

 - assertBinaryFileCorrect(actual_path, ref_path, kind=None)